 One thing I still buy and use are those disposable make-up remover cleansing cloths.
 I really dislike washing my eye makeup off in the sink with soap and water.
 It’s just a messy proposition and I usually end up getting soap in my eyes and melted make up all over the sink, the counter and my white towels!

 Problem is…those makeup remover cloths are EXPEN$IVE!
 Especially the big brand name ones.
 So for quite awhile now I’ve been buying the cheapest, store brand ones.
-But ANOTHER problem is…the cheap ones are CHEAP for a reason.
+But anothher problem is…the cheap ones are cheap for a reason.
 They aren’t as soft and/or moist as their more expensive rivals.
-The last couple of months I have started adding my own lotion to them before I use them and it’s been a HUGE improvement!
+The last couple of months I have started adding my own lotion to them before I use them and it’s been a huge improvement!
 Makeup comes off much easier without unnecessary rubbing and pulling on your delicate eye skin…and it leaves your skin moisturized!

-Tonight I saw an idea at WhiteHouseBlackShutters.com for making your own baby/makeup remover wipes with all-natural ingredients you probably already have around the house.
+Here’s an idea for making your own baby/makeup remover wipes with all-natural ingredients you probably already have around the house.

 Spent some time with my friend Google tonight and found out that coconut oil contains Lauric Acid, which has natural antimicrobial, antioxidant, antifungal, antibacterial, soothing, etc properties.